AkashRana18/Movie-App/README.md

    ```

    ## Contributing

-1.We welcome contributions to improve and expand this Movie App.
+1. We welcome contributions to improve and expand this Movie App.
 If you'd like to contribute, please follow these steps:
-2.Fork the repository.
+2. Fork the repository.
-3.Create a new branch for your feature or bug fix.
+3. Create a new branch for your feature or bug fix.
-4.Make your changes and ensure the code is well-documented.
+4. Make your changes and ensure the code is well-documented.
-5.Test your changes thoroughly.
+5. Test your changes thoroughly.
-6.Create a pull request, explaining the purpose and benefits of your changes.
+6. Create a pull request, explaining the purpose and benefits of your changes.